 Below you will find a list of publications which I have authored and/or co-authored.
 Where possible I have provided the PDF, or a direct link to the document.
-You can find my Google Scholar Profile here.
+You can find my Google Scholar Profile here and Scopus Profile here.

 Postural stability during standing balance and sit-to-stand in master athlete runners compared with non-athletic old and young adults.
 Daniel Leightley, Moi Hoon Yap, Jessica Coulson, Mathew Piasecki, James Cameron, Yoann Barnouin, Jon Tobias and Jamie S. McPhee.
 Journal of Aging and Physical Activity, 2017.
 (PDF) [171kb]